-- 4. Supplies, Materials, and Equipment: List the costs of supplies, materials, and equipment purchased specifically for the proposed project.
+- Salaries and Wages: Include both temporary and permanent staff as well as volunteers engaged in project activities.
+Document the method of cost computation in your Budget Summary by including the base salary or wages for each person and the percentage of time each person is allocated to the project activities, which may be shown as a percentage of time, number of days, or number of hours. - 2.
+Fringe Benefits: Fringe benefits can only be claimed as a direct cost for those positions included in your direct cost pool.
+Fringe benefits may be claimed only on the portion of salaries and wages identified for this project. - 3.
+Travel: Explain the method of cost computation for each travel cost, including transportation, lodging, and per diem, in your Budget Summary. - You must use the lowest available commercial fares for coach or equivalent accommodations, and you must use U.S. flagged air carriers for foreign travel when such services are available, in accordance with applicable U.S. legal requirements. - 4.
+Supplies, Materials, and Equipment: List the costs of supplies, materials, and equipment purchased specifically for the proposed project.
 For definitions and other information, please see 2 C.F.R. part 200.
 Use the Budget Summary to explain or describe these items in further detail. - 5.
 Subawards and Contracts: List each third party that will undertake project activities and their associated costs as an individual line item on your IMLS Budget Form.
 Designate each arrangement as either a subaward or a contract using the drop-down menu on each line. - 6.
-Student Support: If your project includes student support costs, enter them in this section.
-Please click here for a definition and examples of student support. - 7.
+Student Support: If your project includes Student Support costs, enter them in this section.
+Click here for a definition and examples of Student Support. - 7.
 Other Costs: Use this section for costs that cannot be assigned to other categories.
 Do not use this section to list items that do not fit in the lines allotted for another section. - 8.
 Total Direct Costs: These amounts will total automatically. - 9.
 Indirect Costs: Indirect costs are not allowed in this program.
 Please leave this blank. - 10.
 Total Project Costs: These amounts will total automatically.